 What is Egg Tempera?

-Egg tempera painting consists of three simple ingredients: powdered pigments, egg yolk and water.
-The pigments are ground with water to form a paste, then mixed with the separated yolk of an egg.
-The yolk, like the oil in oil painting or the gum arabic in watercolor, is what binds the pigments to a surface.
-The surface used in egg tempera is generally a panel made of wood or hardboard that has been coated with several layers of traditional, homemade gesso (rabbit skin glue and whiting) that has been sanded to an ivory smooth finish.
+Egg tempera paint consists of three ingredients: pigment, egg yolk and water.
+Powdered pigments are dispersed in water to form a paste, and then mixed with yolk.
+The egg oil and proteins in the yolk cure and bind the pigments to a surface.
+The surface most often used is a wood-based panel coated with traditional gesso (collagen glue and chalk or gypsum) sanded to a smooth finish.

 All paints start with color, or powdered pigments.
 Pigments may be made in a lab or nature, be organic (carbon-based) or inorganic (mineral-based), date from prehistoric times or the present.
 They include low-chroma ochers, siennas and umbers dug from the earth; celestial blues ground from lapis and azurite; smoky blacks made from burnt bones and ivory; bright, modern colors derived from petrochemicals; and many other hues.
 Each pigment has a unique story and set of characteristics.
 Working directly with pure pigments is one of the pleasures of egg tempera.